wejs/we-plugin-ticket/README.md

 // Example data
 var data = {
   title: 'NodeConf BR', // required
-  ticketTypeName: 'Primeiro lote',
+  typeName: 'Primeiro lote',
-  typeIdentifier: 'event-ticket-1', // required
+  typeIdentifier: 'ev-1-t1', // required, any string to idenfity this ticket
   date: new Date(), // required || event, course, date for the thing how will happend
-  // name to show in ticket, owner can change it
+  // The user how will use it, is printed, owner can change
-  displayName: 'Afro Samuray',
+  fullName: 'Afro Samuray',
   ownerId: 1,
-  // full name, owner can change it
-  // this name is used in user ticket validation or special tickets checks
-  fullName: 'Alberto Souza',
-  email: 'contato@albertosouza.net', // reqiured
-  location: 'Rio de Janeiro, deus me livre, rua X numero 20' // event location };
+  location: 'Rio de Janeiro, deus me livre, rua X numero 20' // event location
+  eventUrl: '', // (optional)
+};

 // - Create new ticket to user 1